 According to the law, victims of defective drugs can be compensated for their medical expenses, lost earnings during recovery, pain, and suffering, future medical care and loss of earning capacity.
 However, in reality, things are more complicated and every case is different.

 In pharmaceutical litigation, each case is examined to establish other possible causes that lead to injuries.
 It is rarely admitted that the defective drug is the only factor responsible for the patient's injuries.
 The individual's general health, diet, age and other conditions will be examined, and medical experts will determine the percent in which the drug contributed to the injuries.
 According to that percentage, the drug manufacturing company will cover the costs of the injury.

 Usually, the settlements received by surviving patients are between $10,000 and $100,000.
 If the injured patient is elderly, the compensation is not going to be particularly high.
-More consistent damages can be received in case the injured patient is a child, or he was born with congenital birth defects as a result of the prescription drugs taken by the mother.
+More consistent damages can be received in case the injured patient is a child, or is a newborn who suffered injury as a result of the prescription drugs taken by the mother.
 Even so, multi-million settlements are extremely rare.

 Another issue patients should consider is that between filing a complaint and actually receiving damages, there could be a considerable time difference of up to 2 years or more.
 During all this time, victims of defective drugs will have to pay medical bills and other related costs out of pocket.

 If you need legal representation in a pharmaceutical case call our Miami based office today at 305.416.9805.